How To Love Your Body When You Hate It

 Reframing negative thoughts about your body with positive ones is a powerful tool that can help improve your body image and increase your self-confidence and self-esteem.
 It involves consciously challenging negative thoughts and beliefs about your body and replacing them with positive, empowering thoughts and beliefs.

-Instead of focusing on your perceived flaws and shortcomings, try to shift your focus towards the positive aspects of your body that makes you feel good.
+Instead of focusing on your perceived flaws and shortcomings, try to shift your focus towards the positive aspects of your body that make you feel good.
 For example, if you find yourself thinking, “I hate my stomach,” try reframing that thought to, “My stomach is a part of me, and it allows me to digest food and nourish my body.”

 By reframing negative thoughts in this way, you can start to develop a more positive and accepting attitude towards your body.